nitinkc/nitinkc.github.io/_posts/microservices/crud/2024-01-31-Idempotence-HTTP-methods.md

 | `DELETE`                    | Deleting an information                                                      | Idempotent, Repeatable |

-# **Idempotence**
+# Idempotence
+**Concept** : Same output for the Same input

+If the request is sent twice(accidentally) by message broker, by API reties or bu a user itself
+- Microservices must be programmed to handle duplicate requests
+- Handling Duplicate requests is called Idempotence

+This is done by
+- having a unique identifier for every request (generated) and then
+- storing the if in the DB for future reference (to discard duplicates)

 Call multiple times without changing the result beyond the initial call.

 A refresh/resend button on an idempotent method will **reload without any effect**, but on non idempotence, code/client side code should warn about data duplication

-Idempotency is **NOT** directly enforced by the HTTP protocol, it's a critical principle in API design and implementation, and **programmers are responsible** for ensuring that their APIs behave idempotently where appropriate.
+> Idempotency is **NOT** directly enforced by the HTTP protocol
+- it's a critical principle in API design and implementation,
+- and **programmers are responsible** for ensuring that their APIs behave idempotent where appropriate.

 ## Note
 It is possible to INSERT a new row using both PUT and POST calls.
 The code would perform the same, but the idempotency